 Grandparents often play an important role in the lives of children, especially when they’re young and just starting to attend school.
 Many grandparents in Texas provide childcare for young children while parents are at work, and may contribute to child-rearing during school vacations.
 Many grandparents house, clothe, and feed their grandchildren, and are a big part of their upbringing.
 Despite the diverse role grandparents play in the lives of children today, they have limited rights regarding caring for their grandkids in Texas.

-A grandparent who wishes to gain custody of their grandchildren or acquire visitation rights must go through the court.
+A grandparent who wishes to gain custody of their grandchildren or acquire visitation rights must go through court.
 There are numerous reasons why a grandparent may desire custody of and visitation with their grandchildren.
 You must petition the court through a lawsuit to secure your chances of obtaining these rights.
-Your chances of receiving a favorable decision heavily rely on working with a competent lawyer for grandparents’ rights in Houston.
+Your chances of receiving a favorable decision heavily rely on working with a competent Houston grandparents rights lawyer.

 When does the court award custody of grandchildren in Houston, TX?

 In Texas family court, custody is called permanent managing conservatorship (PMC).
 A judge may appoint PMC to a person who may be legally responsible for a child without going through the adoption process.
 A grandparent may seek permanent managing conservatorship of a child by filing a lawsuit when:

 - You were your grandchild’s caregiver for at least six or more months, but not more than 90 days before filing the lawsuit

 - Your grandchild and his guardian, conservator, or parent lived with you for a minimum of six months but not more than 90 days before filing the lawsuit (if the guardian, conservator, or parent died before you filed a lawsuit)

 - Your grandchild’s current living situation is likely to put them in harm’s way

 - Both of the child’s parents, the surviving parent, or the managing conservator filed the lawsuit for you to have PMC or consented to it